Fabrizio Poletti: International career

 Poletti earned six caps for the Italy national team between 1965 and 1970, making his debut on 16 June 1965 against Sweden.
 Poletti also made six appearances for the Italian B side, and was a member of the Italian team that won the gold medal at the 1963 Mediterranean Games in Naples.
 He also notably played for Italy in the 1970 FIFA World Cup Semi-final victory against West Germany, known as "the Match of the Century", coming on for the injured Roberto Rosato in extra-time; despite their performance, he and the Italian goalkeeper Albertosi are often held responsible for Gerd Müller's goal, due to a defensive misunderstanding between the two players.
 Italy went on to reach the final of the tournament, only to be defeated 4–1 by Brazil.

 Managerial career

 In January 1978, Poletti replaced Gianfranco Bozzao as Suzzara's coach in Serie D, but was unable to prevent the team's relegation to the Promozione league division.
-He is currently working and as a coach in Costa Rica, where he has resided after moving there in the 80s with his partner Maritza.
+He is currently working as a coach in Costa Rica, where he has resided after moving there in the 80s with his partner Maritza.

 Personal life

-Poletti has two children (Marco and Erika), three grandchildren (Milena, Fabiola, and Martina), and two great grandchildren (Samuele and Zoe).
+Poletti has two children (Marco and Erika), three grandchildren (Milena, Fabiola, and Martina), and two great-grandchildren (Samuele and Zoe).
 The evening of 15 October 1967, in Torino, he was hit by a motorist after crossing Corso Re Umberto, sustaining a minor injury to his leg; his close friend and team-mate Gigi Meroni, who was with him at the time following Torino's match against Sampdoria, was killed in the crash.